-The following is an example of interventions which may be applied dependent on the function of the behaviour.
-These interventions may be reviewed and implemented in reflection of the learner's needs.
+The following is an example of some wave 1 interventions which may be applied dependent on the function of the behaviour.
+Wave 2 and 3 interventions may include require a stronger theoretical and empirical evidence base.
+These will be developed with the support of the Trust Principal advisor for mental health and trauma.